Justin-Sawyer/recipeas-and-greens/README.md

 <img src="static/media/testing-screenshots/registration/registration-form-conditions-10.png">

-And as can be seen in the last two images above, the "Min x" prompts are nicely formatted, too.
+And as can be seen in the last two images above, the "Min x" prompts in the Username and Password fields are nicely formatted, too.